An overview of the relevant changes in new, and older, releases.

 NOTE: This has two side-effects that may require changes in your programs: the values of the types mentioned above are no longer immutable and cannot be used as keys in dicts or elements in sets.
 Another side-effect is that a pickle containing these values created using this version of PyObjC cannot be unpickled on older versions of PyObjC.

-The same is true for defining methods, if you define a method raise__
+The same is true for defining methods, if you define a method raise__ in

-a subclass of NSObject it will registered with the runtime as raise
+a subclass of NSObject it will registered with the runtime as raise.

-are treated like this, because
+NOTE: Currently only class and raise are treated like this, because

 those are the only Python keywords that are actually used as Objective-C